Quigley Down Under Budget

 As tensions rise, Quigley finds himself at odds with the landowner and his henchmen, leading to a series of confrontations that test his skills and moral compass.
 With the help of a resourceful Aboriginal woman named Crazy Cora, Quigley embarks on a journey of survival and redemption.
 The film combines action, adventure, and a poignant commentary on colonialism, showcasing Quigley's transformation from a hired gun to a reluctant hero fighting for justice in a harsh and unforgiving landscape.

-What is the budget of Quigley Down Under?
+What is known about the production of Quigley Down Under?

-What was the production budget of Quigley Down Under?
+What were the major cost factors in Quigley Down Under?

 Several factors contributed to the overall production costs of "Quigley Down Under."